code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 # Autoconfigure the Spring Kafka Message Consumer

 Similar to the `Sender`, the setup and creation of the `ConcurrentKafkaListenerContainerFactory` and `KafkaMessageListenerContainer` bean is automatically done by Spring Boot.
-The `@KafkaListener` annotation creates a message listener container behind the scenes for the annotated `receive()` method.
+The `@KafkaListener` annotation creates a message listener container for the annotated `receive()` method.
 The topic name is specified using the `${topic.boot}` placeholder for which the value will be automatically fetched from the <var>application.yml</var> properties file.

 ``` java
 package com.codenotfound.kafka.consumer;